alazaroc/blog-web-code/_posts/2022-03-16-how-to-deploy-infrastructure-with-cdk.md

 title: How to deploy infrastructure with CDK
 date: 2022-03-16 19:28 +0100
 last_modified_at:
-description: I use CDK to deploy the infrastructure of my blog and in this post I will explain how cdk works, a basic example of cdk with TypeScript and also I will share my source code so you can review it if you want
+description: Do you want to know how to deploy infrastructure with CDK and review my cdk project used in this blog?
+category:
-category: How-to
+- How-to
+- IaC
 tags:
 - cdk
 - cloudformation